namnguyen21/namnguyen/posts/dynamic-programming-101.md

 ---
 Dynamic programming can be a pretty scary topic for new developers looking to improve their algorithm skills.
 Just the words "dynamic programming" used to turn me off from a problem and would send me in a spiral of self-doubt, questioning whether I was smart enough.

 Through time and practice, I was able to gradually improve at dynamic programming by being able to recognize patterns and approaching problems through different angles.
-This article will go over some of the approaches I've used to improve my skills and cover a couple example problems to better demonstrate the type of thinking required in this type problem.
+This article will go over some of the keys to approaching dynamic programming problems that I've picked up through my studies.
 First, we need to understand what dynamic programming even is.

 ## What is Dynamic Programming?

 As scary as the name might seem, the concept itself is pretty simple and describes an approach to problem solving.
 At its core, dynamic programming is the methodology of breaking a large problem into smaller sub-problems and using the solutions to those smaller sub-problems to solve the larger one.
 The most classic example of dynamic programming at work is the Fibonacci sequence.

 Speaking of the Fibonacci sequence, how can we determine what the 4th value in the Fibonacci sequence is?
-If you're familiar with the sequence itself, all you have to really memorize is the first two values of the sequence: `0, 1`.
+If you're familiar with the sequence itself, all you have to really know is the first two values of the sequence: `0, 1`.
 From there on, the `nth` value is simply the sum of the two previous values.
 So to find the 4th value, we must find the third value, which is `0 + 1 = 1`.
 The fourth value is then `1 + 1 = 2`.
 By breaking down the problem into more manageable sub problems and working from the very beginning, we are able to eventually reach the solution of our main problem.

 ## Identifying Dynamic Programming Questions